acucciniello/acucciniello.com/_posts/2017-06-30-Bespoken--tools-to-Mock-Alexa-Functionality-in-Tests.md

   })
 ```

 The purpose of our `beforeEach()` function is to allow us to create a server that will host our lambda code.
-This is the first paramter to the function.
+This is the first parameter to the function.
 Next we want to set up an alexa emulator with `new bst.BSTAlexa()`.
 In order to get this working we need an `IntentSchema.json` and `SampleUtterances.txt`.
-They respectively hold you intent scehma and the utterances you want to use for your intents.
+They respectively hold you intent schema and the utterances you want to use for your intents.

 ### afterEach()